michael-simons/running-free/README.md

 A collection of scripts, a database schema and a site-generator that creates https://biking.michael-simons.eu.
 The repository is provided for educational purposes.
-The whole software is catered for my needs and I doubt that is that useful for other people.
+The whole software is catered for my needs and I doubt that is that useful for other people in production.
+However, it takes an opionated approach in building a datacentric dashboard with including spatial data.
+As most of it is driven by SQL queries, the logic and algorithm being used are not hidden away behind some bulky front- or backendcode.

 ## Database schema